calliope-project/calliope/doc/user/advanced_constraints.rst

 Several optional constraints can be used to specify area-related restrictions on technology use.

-To make use of these constraints, one should set ``source_unit: energy_per_area`` for the given technologies.
+To make use of these constraints, one should set ``source_unit: per_area`` for the given technologies.
 This scales the available source at a given location for a given technology with its ``area_use`` decision variable.

 The following related settings are available: